AdobeDocs/analytics.es-ES/help/analyze/ad-hoc-analysis/c-reports-site-metrics.md

  -->

 Dado que cada grupo de informes de análisis es distinto, este conjunto de informes se utiliza de forma diferente con cada cliente.
-El informe de [!UICONTROL eventos personalizados] se puede utilizar como contador para indicar la cantidad de veces que se produce un evento.
-Por ejemplo, si **[!UICONTROL evento1]** se configura para mostrar la cantidad de veces que se descarga un documento, el informe de [!UICONTROL eventos personalizados] para el Evento 1 mostrará la cantidad total de descargas.
+A [!UICONTROL Custom Event] report can be used as a counter that shows the number of times an event occurs.
+For example, if **[!UICONTROL event1]** is set to count the number of times a document is downloaded, then the [!UICONTROL Custom Event] report for Event 1 shows the total number of times the event (or download) occurs.
 Es posible tener varios informes de eventos personalizados.

 ## Informes de conversión {#concept_BDD3DD8A46F043BB916C7E346E7C314F}